HunterValentine98/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
 - What metric or metrics are you going to test?
+Highway Fuel Efficiency
 - What is the null hypothesis or alternative hypothesis?
+We would want to test if the highway fuel efficency is significantly different from other vehicles from other manufacturers.
+So we would want an alternative hypothesis that highway fuel efficiency of MechaCar cars is significantly different from other manufacturers.
 - What statistical test would you use to test the hypothesis?
 And why?
+Most likely a one-sample t test because we're comparing similar vehicles and only doing one test based on efficiency points.
 - What data is needed to run the statistical test?
+We would need what type of car it is, and the highway fuel efficiency for each of those vehicles.